Skip to main content Skip to accessibility

 Symptoms between screening tests

 Don't wait for your next screening test.
-In fact, a screening test could come back as negative and may lead your GP into a false sense of security that he/she doesn't refer you to a specialist in hospital.
+In fact, a screening test could come back as negative and may lead your GP into a false sense of security that they don't refer you to a specialist in hospital.

 Find out more about the symptoms of cervical cancer and how to reduce your risk.